tj-wells/coti-docker-method/README.md

     - "52.59.142.53" for testnet nodes,
     - "35.157.47.86" for mainnet nodes.

-If none of the documentation above helps, you can ask me (<a href="https://twitter.com/tomjwells">@tomjwells</a>), check GeordieR's <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or to get help from the community, ask in the node-operators channel in the [COTI Discord server](https://discord.com/invite/wfAQfbc3Df).
+If none of the documentation above helps, you can ask me (<a href="https://twitter.com/tomjwells">@tomjwells</a>), consult GeordieR's <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or to get help from the community, ask in the node-operators channel in the [COTI Discord server](https://discord.com/invite/wfAQfbc3Df).

 # How are the Docker images built?

-For transparency, the full scripts used to build the images used in this installation method are shown <a href="https://github.com/tj-wells/coti-image-builder" target="_blank">here</a>.
+The complete scripts used to build the images used in this installation method are shown <a href="https://github.com/tj-wells/coti-image-builder" target="_blank">here</a>.

+# Credits

+- This method uses the official code for Coti nodes at https://github.com/coti-io/coti-node.
+- Thanks to GeordieR, whose scripts helped me develop this installation method using Docker.
+- Credits to the Coti community for the vital support and guidance given to testnet and mainnet node operators.

 # STAY COTI